Learning Machines

 Reinforcement Learning

-Ethics and Policy Responsibility
+Ethics and Policy

-Organizational and Culture Change
+AI, Culture & Change

 This three-day workshop isn’t just a course, it’s an immersive learning experience!